 - 3 medium eggplants, peeled and quartered lengthwise

-- Toss the peeled and quartered eggplants with 1 teaspoon of salt.
+- While the chicken cooks, toss the peeled and quartered eggplants with 1 teaspoon of salt.

-- In the same pan saute the eggplants over medium-low heat adding as much oil as needed to brown the eggplants on all sides.
+- In a large frying pan saute the eggplants over medium-low heat adding as much oil as needed to brown the eggplants on all sides.
 About 15 to 20 minutes.
-Set aside.
+Remove from the pan and set aside.

 - Arrange the partially cooked eggplants on top of the stew and gently press them down to submerge them into the stew.

 - Cover and cook over low heat for another 30 minutes.
 Chicken should be tender and readily falling off the bone.

 - Remove from heat, adjust for seasoning and allow to sit for 5 minutes before serving.

 - Gently transfer the stew into a serving dish without disturbing the eggplants too much, so that they maintain their integrity.